Maple-Dijon-Cider Pork Tenderloin is a 30 minute meal that's made in just 1 skillet. This easy pork recipe is saucy, succulent, and tender.

 - Preheat oven to 450 degrees.
 Pat pork tenderloin dry with paper towels then season all over with seasonings.

-- Heat a thin layer of high heat cooking oil in a 11-12” cast iron skillet over medium-high heat.
-Sear pork tenderloin for 1-2 minutes on all four sides, or until golden brown on each side, then place the entire skillet into the oven and roast until the internal temperature reaches 140 degrees, 8-15 minutes.
+- Heat a thin layer of high heat cooking oil in a large cast iron skillet over medium-high heat.
+Sear pork tenderloin for 1-2 minutes on all four sides, or until golden brown on each side, then place the entire skillet into the oven and roast until the internal temperature of the pork reaches 140 degrees, 8-15 minutes.
 Transfer the pork tenderloin to a cutting board to rest while you make the pan sauce.

 I made it!!!
 It was so delicious and so easy I am sure I can make it with my eyes closed!
 Thank you!!!